ermanno-pirotta/grunt-file-convert/README.md

 # grunt-file-convert

-> Parses a set of input files, applyies some custom trasformation to each read line, and writes the result of the trasformation to a set of output files.
+> Parses a set of input files, applies some custom trasformation to each read line, and writes the result of the trasformation to a set of output files.

 ## Getting Started
 This plugin requires Grunt `~0.4.5`